Andrea de Cesaris: Jordan (1991)

 Dumped for JJ Lehto at Dallara at the end of 1990, de Cesaris was signed by Eddie Jordan for his team's first season in Formula One.
 Jordan had already run de Cesaris in Formula 3.

 At the season's first race in Phoenix, de Cesaris selected the wrong gear in the short pre-qualifying session, buzzed the engine and was out.
 De Cesaris showed better form at Monaco, forcing his way past the Benetton of Roberto Moreno and was running in the points until the Jordan's throttle cable snapped.

-In the next race in Canada he finished fourth.
-De Cesaris then repeated the result next time out in Mexico.
-The following race in France he finished sixth.
+In the next race in Canada, de Cesaris finished fourth.
+He then repeated the result next time out in Mexico.
+The following race in France, he finished sixth.
 Suspension failure in Great Britain led him to crash but the Italian bounced back to qualify seventh and finish fifth in Germany.

 De Cesaris did not score again until the 1991 Belgian Grand Prix at Spa-Franchorchamps.
 Despite the pressure of being outqualified by debutant teammate Michael Schumacher, de Cesaris moved through the field to take second position until his car's Ford HB V8 blew.
 A communication problem between Ford and the Jordan team meant the oil tank in the car was too small to service a new type of piston ring, which used more lubricant.

-De Cesaris finished the season 9th in the standings, his best result since 1983.
+De Cesaris finished the season ninth in the standings, his best result since 1983.